 The Lake District World Heritage Bid

-Cumbria Tourism support The Lake District’s bid for World Heritage status, launched in 2014 with 25 of the area’s leading organisations formally endorsing the Lake District’s Nomination.
+Cumbria Tourism supports The Lake District’s bid for World Heritage status, with 25 of the area’s leading organisations formally endorsing the Lake District’s Nomination.

 In February 2016 the Department for Culture, Media and Sports and Historic England submitted the nomination to UNESCO.